 Small to medium size persimmon, oblong with bright red skin.
 Sweet, spicy, firm brown flesh with superb flavor - the choice of connoisseurs.
 Astringent until ripe.
 Fall harvest, late October through November.
 Cold hardy to zone 7.
 200 hours.
 Self-fruitful.
 On Lotus rootstock.

 Coffeecake (Nishimura Wase) Persimmon

-New variety from Japan.
-Earliest known variety to ripen in Calif.
-Ripens a month before Fuyu; mid Sept. to mid Oct.
+From Japan.
+Earliest known variety to ripen in California.
+Ripens a month before Fuyu; mid September to mid October.
 Medium to large persimmon, almost round, non-astringent fruit is eaten while still firm.
 Has unique, spicy-sweet complex flavor that contrasts with the delicate, sweet flavor of Fuyu.
 Each fruit has four or more seeds, developing a sweet, juicy, chocolate brown flesh.
 Cold hardy to zone 7.
-100 hrs.
+100 hours.
 Pollenized by Chocolate or Saijo.
 On Lotus rootstock.